unional/typescript-blackbook/style-guide/default/language/accessors.md

 - 99% of the time you don't need to do this.

 ### Getters/Setters
 - Write getters/setters only to enable cross-cutting concerns.
+They:
-  - Getters/setters **must be pure**
+  - **must be pure**
-  - Getters/setters cannot have any side effect.
+  - cannot have any side effect.
-  - Getters/setters cannot access dependencies.
+  - cannot access dependencies.

   > Why?
 Getters/setters with side effect are hard to test and maintain.
   > It is even worse if it invokes dependencies.